yegor256/blog/_drafts/_tasking.md

     work, without any decomposition.

   * **Fire-fighting**.
-    When the speed of delivery was the most important concern, micro-tasking didn't work for us.
-The overhead for tasks dispatching and specifying was taking too much time.
-When something is really urgent, we had to do the traditional macro-tasking and just "make it work."
-Then we were getting back to micro-tasking.
+    When the speed of delivery is the most important concern, micro-tasking doesn't work for us.
+The overhead for tasks dispatching and specifying is taking too much time.
+When something is really urgent, we have to do the traditional macro-tasking and just "make it work."
+Then we are getting back to micro-tasking.

 Everything else, including programming, unit testing, manual testing, performance/load testing, integration testing, deployment, code review, documentation, and even training can and must be managed via micro tasks.

-## What benefits did we get?
+## What benefits do we get?

-The most important benefit of microtasking is that the project becomes more manageable, as was mentioned above.
-Here is a more detailed break down of it.
+The most important benefit of micro-tasking is that the project becomes more manageable, as was mentioned above.
+Here is a more detailed break down of it:

   * **Money works**.
     When tasks are very small, we can use good old dollar bills to motivate programmers.
-We can throw away literally [all other]({% pst 2015/mar/2015-03-02-team-morale-myths-and-reality %})
+We can literally throw away [all other]({% pst 2015/mar/2015-03-02-team-morale-myths-and-reality %})
     instruments.

   * **We pay less**.
-    We seriously cut our expensenses, while hourly rates of our programmers are
+    We seriously lower our expensenses, while hourly rates of our programmers are
     [higher]({% pst 2014/oct/2014-10-29-how-much-do-you-cost %})
     than many other projects can afford.
 I did a more or less